 The New York State points system applies a varying number of points to your tally depending upon just what type of infraction you have committed ranging from rolling through a stop sign to jumping the General Lee across the Hudson.
 For example, if you are cited for driving 1 to 10 MPH over the posted speed limit, you are assessed 3 points.
 31 to 40 MPH over the limit you get 8 points.
-If you break the land speed record you get the fully whammy – 11 points.
-Coincidentally, 11 points is the number that you need to lose you license.
+If you break the land speed record you get the full whammy – 11 points.
+Coincidentally, 11 points are the number that you need to lose your license.
 For fans of Spinal Tap, "This one goes to eleven."

 New York State realizes you may need some time and opportunity to build up enough points to get to the full suspension total of 11, so it gives you a very reasonable 18 months.
 (Why not annually?
 Who knows?)

 To give you even more of a head start on the points program, New York is kind enough to include points on your New York license for infractions you commit outside of New York.
 That is amazing customer service!

 Car Talk reviewed the chart that New York State provides to help you understand the rules of the game.
 Our favorite combination of the infractions that we can realistically imagine is this; You are traveling 11 miles per hour over the speed limit entering a rotary, say 36 in a 25 zone.
 You just so happen to be looking at your phone because – well, there is really no good reason, but a lot of folks do it.
 As you enter, you merge ahead of another vehicle already in the rotary.
 Say a car moving at about 14 miles per hour driven by a person in welding goggles with their mouth open.
 An officer sitting in a new Ford Interceptor Utility behind a tree in the center of the rotary sees this and pulls you over.